youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ![54b175d305766292.png](https://developer.android.com/codelabs/jetpack-compose-layouts/img/54b175d305766292.png)

-If we wanted to have a `Column` with the main content of our screen, we should apply the modifier to `Column`:
+If we wanted to have a `Column` with the com.example.sky.main content of our screen, we should apply the modifier to `Column`:

 ```
 @Composable